mysql/mysql-workbench/testing/test-suite/casmine/readme.md

 ### Settings

-The follow settings are used by Casmine:
+The following settings are used by Casmine:

   - **`continueOnException`** (**bool**, default: **false**) see below
   - **`verbose`** (**bool**, default: **false**) free to use in your tests, for example for debug messages